Configuration¶

 fail-on-unknown¶

-Whether to fail the check command when any dependency has an undetectable license.
+Whether the check command fails when a dependency has an undetectable license.
 Default: true.

 policy¶